centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 ### OS supportés

-CMA can be installed on the following OS :
+The CMA can be installed on and monitor the following OSs:
 The CMA can be installed on and monitor the following OSs:

 <Tabs groupId="sync">